 Studies show that solar is viewed by homebuyers as an attractive amenity, so solar homes sell for more compared to conventional ones.
 It’s reasonable that homebuyers would appreciate the lowered monthly cost of electricity for the solar home they’re considering.

 Not at all, the electric grid serves as your really big battery.
 The electricity you make and don’t use gets fed into the grid and your utility sells it to your neighbors, giving you a credit for all that power.
 At night when your solar panels aren’t making electricity or anytime you need more power than you’re producing, you draw down that credit with the utility.
 The goal is to create as much power as you use over the course of a year, net out at zero and pay your utility nothing for electricity – letting your panels do the work.
 It’s called Net Metering, and Vermont state law requires our utilities to make this available up to 4% of their peak load.

 Most people want to get all the electricity they need from solar, so we seek to size their solar systems to provide 100% of their annual consumption.
 Some people want a solar system that produces more power than they use now, because they envision growing their family or adding an electric car.
 Some people need more power than their small roofs can accommodate.
 Our designers start by creating a system that provides you all the power you need, and then our Solar Guides discuss with you any different needs you might have to work out what’s best for you.

-You have the power to bring suncommon to your town by creating a critical mass of people who want to go solar.
+You have the power to bring SunCommon to your town by creating a critical mass of people who want to go solar.
 Just organize your friends and neighbors to raise their hands, by filling out this little form.
 When we see that a bunch of folks from your town want in, we’ll bring this opportunity to you.

 Your monthly utility bill will show how much solar power your panels produced, to calculate the solar premium you’ll earn from your utility on all the power you make.
-A real-time monitoring system comes with each SunPower system and is available at an additional charge for Bosch systems.
+A real-time monitoring system comes with each SunPower system and is available at an additional charge for LG systems.

 Suncommon grew out of a pilot project at VPIRG, our state’s largest consumer and environmental advocacy organization.
 VPIRG Energy operated inside that non-profit, applying a community organizing approach and numerous business innovations to make solar easy and affordable for Vermonters.
 It was successful, generating sales of 300 solar systems in just one year, and was spun-off to its own separate entity to scale it up so that it could serve the many Vermonters who want to save money by going solar.

 Its co-founders are Duane Peterson and James Moore, who worked together at VPIRG to design and operate the successful VPIRG Energy pilot program that was the predecessor to suncommon.
-They assembled an experienced and passionate staff for suncommon – 17 in all, including Designers, Guides, Evaluators, Traffic Manager and of course a Solar Goddess.
+They assembled an experienced and passionate staff for suncommon – 29 in all, including Solar Organizers, Advisors, Designers, Guides… and of course a Solar Goddess.
 And SunCommon benefits from a talented and committed Board of Advisors steeped in technology, venture capital, renewable energy and values-led business innovation.

-suncommon is a social venture, whose purpose is positive change.
+SunCommon is a social venture, whose purpose is positive change.
 The primary goal is to dramatically increase the production of solar energy in Vermont.
 How we do that is just as important.
 So we incorporated as Vermont’s 9th Benefit Corporation, an innovative legal structure that allows our business to pay equal attention to the triple bottom line: people, planet and profits.
 Traditional corporate law requires businesses to maximize shareholder profit.
 Our charter puts all of our stakeholders (investors, regulators, employees, vendors and neighbors) on notice that our business dealings will seek do right by the people we encounter and the habitat that sustains even as we strive for profitability so that we can sustain and grow the enterprise in order to do that much more good in the world.

 This is where we live.
 Our roots are in the state’s largest and most effective consumer and environmental advocacy organization.
 We’re doing this to benefit our state, its people and its natural setting.
-Suncommon’s purpose is positive change.
+SunCommon’s purpose is positive change.
 While we work towards dramatically increasing the production of solar energy, each of our business decisions can have smaller but meaningful positive effects as well.

 And our marketing relies on a community organizing model, that has our Organizers deep in local towns showing the way to solar neighborhood-by-neighborhood.

 Our office consumes no fossil fuel because it can’t, there’s no furnace.
 It’s Vermont’s largest “Net Zero” office building, meaning that it produces as much or more energy as it uses.
 Called The Energy Mill, it’s heating and cooling are geothermal.
 Solar thermal panels heat our water, solar photovoltaic panels create all of our electricity including that which charges our electric cars – the Chevy Volt.
 Our building has a green grass roof, its wood was milled from local timber, our desks are reused bleacher seats and our conference table is reused solar panels.
-Our business belongs in that wonderful showpiece of a building.
+Our business simply belongs in this wonderful showpiece of a building.